zz-blue/SmartFlow-Doc/source/Example.rst

 Evaluation Configuration
 ---------------------------

 The following settings are used for evaluating a trained policy.
+Similar to the training configuration, you may need to adjust them according to your specific requirements.
+Taking the case above as the example, the evaluation configuration file is located in the ``/your/smartflow/path/SmartFlow/examples/eval_retau_05200`` directory.
+The configuration file is as follows:

 config.yaml